Universal Robust Regression via Maximum Mean Discrepancy: MMD-based regression

 and

-In the general case, we can easily compute an unbiased estimate of $\nabla \hat{F}_n(\theta)$ and of $\nabla \tilde{F}_n(\theta)$ under the mild conditions that (i) we can sample from $P_\lambda$ for all $\lambda\in\Lambda$ and (ii) that we can compute the gradient of the log-likelihood function of a single observation.
-The stability of this procedure obviously depends on the model, but it holds generally at least for compact parameter spaces $\Theta$, as discussed in Appendix \ref{app:A}
+so that we can easily compute an unbiased estimate of $\nabla \hat{F}_n(\theta)$ and of $\nabla \tilde{F}_n(\theta)$ under the mild conditions that (i) we can sample from $P_\lambda$ for all $\lambda\in\Lambda$ and (ii) that we can compute the gradient of the log-likelihood function of a single observation.
+The stability of this procedure obviously depends on the model, but it holds generally at least for compact parameter spaces $\Theta$, as discussed in Appendix \ref{subsection:proof:gradient1}.

-In both cases, it is important to stress that the functions $\hat{F}_n$ and $\tilde{F}_n$ being typically non-convex and multi-modal (in particular in the presence of outliers), the starting value of the stochastic gradient algorithm must be chosen with care.
-When the maximum likelihood estimator of the model parameter can be efficiently computed we recommand to use its value to initialize the optimization procedure.
-Otherwise, the (gradient-free) algorithm introduced in \cite{gerber2020global}, designed to compute the global optimum of a function defined through an expectation, can be used to find a good starting value for the stochastic gradient algorithm.
+It is important to stress that the functions $\hat{F}_n$ and $\tilde{F}_n$ being typically non-convex and potentially multi-modal, notably in the presence of outliers, the starting value of the stochastic gradient algorithm must be chosen with care.
+When the maximum likelihood estimator of the model parameter can be efficiently computed we recommend to use its value to initialize the optimization procedure.
+Otherwise, the gradient-free algorithm introduced in \citet{gerber2022global}, designed to compute the global optimum of a function defined through an expectation, can be used to find a good starting value for the stochastic gradient algorithm.